Willster419/RelhaxModpack/README.md

 **If you come across a bug or feature request please take one of these actions:**
 - Record it here:
 http://forums.relhaxmodpack.com/
-- (If you have a github account) open an issue.
+- (If you have a GitHub account) open an issue.

 **When you do, please attach the diagnostic zip file you create by clicking diagnostic utilities->create zip file**